Chincha culture: Chincha era

 In the 11th century, the sophisticated and warlike culture known as the Chincha began, possibly the product of a migratory wave from the highlands.
 The Chincha had developed systems of architecture, agriculture and irrigation.
 The Chincha culture came to dominate the whole valley.
 The Chincha worshiped an ocelot or jaguar god, and believed themselves to be descended from felines, who gave them their warlike and dominating tendencies.
-The Chincha fertilized their fields with dead birds and guano, and this knowledge was passed on to later peoples.
+The Chincha fertilized their fields with guano.
+Recent archeological investigations regarding manure fertilization found elevated nitrogen levels, particularly in maize, suggesting that farmers were using guano before the Spanish Colonial period (1532–1825 CE).
+The use of guano also enriched the importance of the Chincha kingdom in the eyes of the Inca and strengthened their alliances because of its fertilization of Maize.
 The Chincha merchants maintained trade routes by land with herds of camelids used as beasts of burden reaching the Collao (Altiplano) and Cusco.
 Moreover, the Chincha learned seafaring skills; and new technologies such as raft construction with balsa logs, capable of carrying large cargos and many men, and the use of the sail; allowing the Chincha to have extensive maritime trade routes, and perhaps traveled as far as Central America by boat (raft).
 The Chincha sea-going "traders" worshiped a star known to them as Chundri, that may have served for navigation.

-The Chincha ruin of La Centinela, part of what used to be the capital of the Kingdom of Chincha, was one of the first archaeological sites in Peru to be investigated by archaeologists.
+The Chincha archaeological site of La Centinela, part of what used to be the capital of the Kingdom of Chincha, was one of the first archaeological sites in Peru to be investigated by archaeologists.
 The site covers more than 75 ha and consists of two large pyramids, La Centinela and Tambo de Mora, constructed of adobe and serving as the habitations of the leaders of the Chincha people.
-The surrounding residential area housed artisans of silver, textiles, wood, and ceramics, although, like most pre-Columbian monumental archaeological sites, the main purpose of La Centinela was probably ceremonial rather than residential or commercial.
+The surrounding residential area housed artisans of silver, textiles, wood, and ceramics.

 A network of roads radiated out from La Centinela, running in straight lines, as was the Andean custom.
 The roads are still visible.
-The roads extended east and south of la Centinela and led to outlying ceremonial centers and also facilitated the transportation of goods to the Paracas valley to the south and toward the highlands of the Andes which rise about 20 km inland from La Centinela.
+The roads extended east and south of La Centinela and led to outlying ceremonial centers and also facilitated the transportation of goods to the Paracas valley to the south and toward the highlands of the Andes which rise about 20 km inland from La Centinela.

 According to an early Spanish chronicle, the population of Chincha consisted of 30,000 heads of households, among which were 12,000 agriculturalists, 10,000 fishermen, and 6,000 traders.
 The numbers suggest a total population of more than 100,000 people under Chincha control, likely in a larger area than the Chincha valley itself.
 The larger than normal number of fishermen and traders in the population illustrates the commercial nature of the Chincha state and the importance of the sea to their economy.
 According to Spanish sources the Chincha may have used money for commerce, like the Chimor and some other Andean cultures, but the Spanish chroniclers may have mistaken the copper items used in trading shapes as currency when the copper itself was the commodity being bartered.